Why Obtain an ECAL Certificate?

 Patrick Person (Pat), M.B.A.

-Pat Person is an adjunct professor teaching entrepreneurship at Cal State San Bernardino.
+Pat Person is an adjunct professor teaching entrepreneurship at California State University, San Bernardino.
 Pat is a passionate entrepreneur and previous co-founder of an education startup called Kids That Code, Inc. The company seeks to inspire young children to pursue a career in technology by teaching them computer programming, game development, electronics and much more.
-Kids That Code started as a student class project at Cal State San Bernardino and became a real company.
+Kids That Code started as a student class project at CSUSB and became a successful company.
 Mr. Person graduated from CSUSB with MBA degrees in both Marketing and Entrepreneurship.
-Pat is also the co-founder of a nonprofit called The Mista Pat Project to educate young people in careers in Science, Technology, Engineering, Arts, and Mathematics (STEAM).
-The nonprofit is currently developing a groundbreaking kids technology TV show destined for PBS called “Technology with Mista Pat”
+Pat is also the co-founder of a nonprofit called The Mista Pat Project to educate young people about careers in Science, Technology, Engineering, Arts and Mathematics (STEAM).
+The nonprofit is currently developing a groundbreaking kids’ technology TV show destined for PBS called “Technology with Mista Pat.”

-Chrystina Smith-Rasshan has been working in the field of Education for 20 years.
+Dr. Chrystina Smith-Rasshan has been working in the field of Education for 20 years.
 During her career, she has worked as substitute teacher, instructor, academic advisor and grant manager.
 Her experience includes working with students in pre-K through college.
-In addition, she has served on the Board of Directors, for a literacy-based non-profit organization, for 5 years.
+In addition, she served for five years on the Board of Directors for a literacy-based non-profit organization.

-Mrs. Smith-Rasshan to date, has acquired over $15 million in funding, which is dedicated to increasing quality programs for young learners, throughout San Bernardino County.
+To date, Dr. Smith-Rasshan has acquired over $15 million in funding, which is dedicated to increasing quality programs for young learners throughout San Bernardino County.

 Alongside her extensive work experience, her academic achievements are notable.
-She earned a Bachelor of Arts in Liberal Studies, from University of Redlands in 2002.
-Chrystina also holds a Master of Education, which she earned in 2005, from National University, and is on track to complete her Doctoral degree, April 2020.
+She earned a Bachelor of Arts in Liberal Studies from University of Redlands in 2002.
+Chrystina also holds a Masters of Education, which she earned in 2005 from National University, and earned her Doctoral degree in April 2020.
 Her Doctoral dissertation examines perceptions of Race and Leadership within Early Childhood Education.
 Outside of her career and academic accomplishments, in her spare time, she enjoys traveling, attending cultural and sports events, concerts and having culinary adventures with her husband and two sons.
 Overall, her dedication to community and family are essential to the work she does.

 Kathy Adams, M.S.